centre-for-humanities-computing/validator/README.md

 ## Validator Factory and Static Methods

 - `Validator.create(errorPrefix, mode): testFunction` - Creates a new validator with the given mode.
-  The returned "test" function gives access to the verb context which return the predicate used for performing the actual tests
+  The returned "test" function gives access to the verb context which return the predicate used for performing the actual tests.
-- `Validator.createOnErrorThrowValidator(errorPrefix): testFunction` - Creates a new validator which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowValidator(errorPrefix): testFunction` - Creates a new validator which throws an `ValidationError` if a test fails.
-- `Validator.createOnErrorBreakValidator(errorPrefix): testFunction` - Creates a new validator which breaks if a test fails
+- `Validator.createOnErrorBreakValidator(errorPrefix): testFunction` - Creates a new validator which breaks if a test fails.
-- `Validator.createOnErrorNextPathValidator(errorPrefix): testFunction` - Creates a new validator which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathValidator(errorPrefix): testFunction` - Creates a new validator which moves on to the next path if a test fails.
-- `Validator.createRuleSet(errorPrefix): RuleSet` - Creates a `RuleSet` with the given mode
+- `Validator.createRuleSet(errorPrefix): RuleSet` - Creates a `RuleSet` with the given mode.
-- `Validator.createOnErrorThrowRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which throws an `ValidationError` if a test fails.
-- `Validator.createOnErrorBreakRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which breaks if a test fails
+- `Validator.createOnErrorBreakRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which breaks if a test fails.
-- `Validator.createOnErrorNextPathRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which moves on to the next path if a test fails.
-- `Validator.validationResult(testFunction)` - get the `ValidationResult` of the test function
+- `Validator.validationResult(testFunction)` - Get the `ValidationResult` of the test function.
-- `Validator.debug(true|false)` - enable / disable debugging messages
+- `Validator.debug(true|false)` - enable / disable debugging messages.

 ## Validator Overview